The Sad Tale of Doughnut Sal

 Sal’s final years

+Stark Street, formerly called Polk Alley, was one of the many San Francisco side streets that only made it into the news as backdrops for drunkenness, destitution, and violence.
 In its coverage of a young alley resident poisoned by her lover, the Chronicle described the cul de sac as “just such a place as Victor Hugo would select for the scene of one of his mysteries.”
 One side was taken up by a “dilapidated” two-story building of single-room apartments that “present much the appearance of cells.”
 In 1902, child-welfare officials found a couple and three children living in “abject poverty” in a “room eight feet square” on the alley.
 The 1900 Census records for Stark Alley show that many residents were immigrants.
 Most of the men were laborers; many of the women were washerwomen or, like Sal, gave no occupation.

 Sal would live out her last days amid this grinding poverty.
 When she was charged with vagrancy in 1900, the police officers who brought her in testified that her rented room was “filthy in the extreme.”